On the conditioning of polynomial histopolation: Introduction

 for an appropriate collection of supports $ s_i := [\alpha_i, \beta_i] $, $ i = 1, \ldots, d $.
-In the literature \cite{BEfekete,Wendland}, an equivalent formulation of \eqref{eq:histopolation} containing normalization by the measure $ |s_i| $ of $ s_i $ is sometimes adopted; in what follows, we stick with the non-normalized case.
+In the literature \cite{BEfekete,Wendland}, an equivalent formulation of \eqref{eq:histopolation} containing normalization by the measure $ |s_i| $ of $ s_i $ is sometimes adopted; in what follows, we mainly stick to the non-normalized case.
 The main consequence of this choice is that the measures of the supports must be bounded away from zero; that is, we assume that there exists $ \varepsilon > 0 $ independent of $d$ such that $ |s_i| \geq \varepsilon $ for each $ i = 1, \ldots, d $.
 This is a rather natural assumption: even in the normalized case, it avoids the introduction of technical concepts such as \emph{regular} sets \cite{Robidoux}.
-We will also discuss limiting situations where segments collapse to points.
+However, we will also discuss situations where the normalization factor is present, with particular focus to limiting cases where segments collapse to points.

-In contrast with the nodal interpolation procedure, where any collection of $ d $ distinct points is unisolvent for polynomial interpolation in $ \mathscr P_{d-1} (I) $, such a neat recipe does not exist for histopolation, where the identification of specific classes is a hard task.
+In contrast to the univariate nodal interpolation procedure, where any collection of $ d $ distinct points is unisolvent for polynomial interpolation in $ \mathscr P_{d-1} (I) $, such a neat recipe does not exist for histopolation, where the identification of specific classes is a hard task.
 It is indeed very easy to construct examples of $ d $ distinct segments that are not unisolvent for histopolation in $ \mathscr P_{d-1} (I) $.

 \begin{example} Consider the family of segments $[-i, i] $, for $ i = 1, \ldots, d $ with $ d \geq 1 $.
-Any non-vanishing linear combination of polynomials of odd degree less or equal than $ d-1 $ satisfies
+Any non-vanishing linear combination of polynomials of odd degree less than or equal to $ d-1 $ satisfies

 for $ i = 1, \ldots, d $. \end{example}